 Upon irradiation of any semiconducting material, a portion of light energy is transferred to it and converted into another form of energy.
-The best-suited materials for photon energy conversion are semiconductors, which are defined by a band gap (Eg) between 1 and 4 eV.
+The best-suited materials for photon energy conversion are semiconductors, which are defined by a band gap (E_g) between 1 and 4 eV.
 According to band energy theory, the discontinuous band structure of semiconductors is composed of low energy valence bands filled with electrons, high-energy conduction bands, and band gaps.
-When the incident light has an energy equal or higher than the band gap of the semiconducting material, an electron (e-) is excited into the conduction band (CB), leaving an electron hole (h+) in the valence band (VB).
+33 When the incident light has an energy equal or higher than the band gap of the semiconducting material, an electron (e^-) is excited into the conduction band (CB), leaving an electron hole (h^+) in the valence band (VB).

 The photogenerated charges could be used to promote chemical reactions in photocatalytic applications.
-The photoexcited charges can migrate to the surface of the semiconductor and trigger a series of redox processes, as reported on the right of Figure 1.5 for a general electron donor $(D/D^+)$ and acceptor $(A/A^-)$ couple.
-For example, semiconductors are used to catalyze fundamental redox processes, such as water splitting for and $CO_2$ reduction.
+The photoexcited charges can migrate to the surface of the semiconductor and trigger a series of redox processes, as reported on the right of Figure 1.5 for a general electron donor (D/D^+) and acceptor (A/A^-) couple.
+For example, semiconductors are used to catalyze fundamental redox processes, such as water splitting for and CO2 reduction.34 the volume of the semiconductor particle or at the surface with the release of heat, is detrimental to the efficiency of a semiconductor photocatalyst.